-As of January 31, 2010, the Company had federal and state net operating loss carryforwards of \$33.7 million and \$25.9 million which, subject to certain limitations, are available to offset future taxable income through fiscal years 2029 and 2019, respectively.
+As of January 30, 2011, the Company had federal and state net operating loss carryforwards of \$2.5 million and \$25.8 million which, subject to certain limitations, are available to offset future taxable income through fiscal years 2029 and 2019, respectively.
 These losses were generated by SMI prior to the Company's purchase of SMI and therefore are subject to change of control provisions which limit the amount of acquired tax attributes that can be utilized in a given tax year.
+The Company does not expect these change in control limitations to significantly impact its ability to utilize these attributes.

-As of January 31, 2010, the Company had gross federal and state research credits available of approximately \$6.7 million and \$12.6 million, respectively, which are available to offset taxable income.
-These credits will expire between fiscal years 2020 through 2030.
-As of January 31, 2010, the Company had federal Alternative Minimum Tax credits available of approximately \$645,000.
-As of January 31, 2010, the Company had net deferred tax assets for federal and state capital loss carryforwards of \$242,000 and \$24,000, respectively.
-The Company has established a \$5.5 million valuation allowance against these deferred tax assets due to utilization concerns.
-An additional \$1.0 million valuation allowance has been established against various foreign net operating loss carryforwards.
+As of January 30, 2011, the Company had gross federal and state research credits available of approximately \$1.7 million and \$10.2 million, respectively, which are available to offset taxable income.
+These credits will expire between fiscal years 2020 through 2031.
+As of January 30, 2011, the Company had federal Alternative Minimum Tax credits available of approximately \$666,000.